-Even though you have property insurance that will cover the damage your property has suffered, you may still have small claims court in your future.
-Here's how that can happen: Suppose your commercial building is damaged when your neighbor's sewer line ruptures, sending water down the hill and into your first floor.
-Most property policies will cover in this situation–they won't consider this a flood, which is, in insurance lingo, the result of a "sudden inundation" of water from the sky.
-Let's say your property insurance covers the $10,000 worth of damage to the walls, floors, and basement, but you've had cover $1,500 worth of the damage, because that's your deductible.
+Suppose your commercial building is damaged when your neighbor's sewer line ruptures, sending water down the hill and into your first floor.
+Most property policies will provide coverage in this situation–they won't consider this a flood, which is, in insurance lingo, the result of a "sudden inundation" of water from the sky.
+Let's say your property insurance covers the $10,000 worth of damage to the walls, floors, and basement, but you're responsible for $1,500 worth of the damage because that's your deductible.

-Your insurance company has the right to go after the neighbor to recoup the money it's paid you.
-With a large claim, they'll do just that–and happily for you, they will also demand the deductible that you had to cover.
-If they collect, they will write a check to you, reimbursing you for the deductible you were stuck with.
+Your insurance company has the right to go after the neighbor to recoup the money it's paid to you, and, if your neighbor carries property insurance, it's likely the insurance company would do so.
+If they collected, the insurance company would write a check to you reimbursing you for the deductible amount of $1,500.